Trump references Pearl Harbor during meeting with Japanese PM on Iran war

 But she also hinted at her concerns about the war overall, pointing to the “ severe security environment” it has created and its anticipated economic effects.

 “The global economy is about to experience a huge hit because of this development,” Takaichi told reporters in the Oval Office, referring to the war.
-“But even against such backdrop, I firmly believe that it is only you, Donald, that can achieve peace across the world.”
+“But even against such a backdrop, I firmly believe that it is only you, Donald, that can achieve peace across the world.”

 The meeting between the two leaders comes as Trump continues to assert that Iran is on the verge of defeat, even as the continued closure of the Strait of Hormuz and Iranian strikes on energy infrastructure across the Middle East region throttle global energy markets.